-A few location factors can influence how eco-friendly your home and/or your lifestyle will be:
+A few location factors can influence how eco-friendly your home and/or lifestyle will be:

-Proximity to transportation: Sustainable house design has wider considerations than the house itself.
-For example, living close to public transport can help you to pursue a much more eco-friendly lifestyle compared to driving your car everywhere.
+Proximity to transportation: sustainable house design has wider considerations than the house itself.
+For example, living near public transportation can help you pursue a much more eco-friendly lifestyle compared to driving your car everywhere.
 So consider how close your potential new home is to public transport routes, and look for a site within walking distance if possible.
 Walkscore is a great resource to check how walkable your new neighborhood is.

 Building materials can be harmful to the environment in a variety of ways, from the air, water, and land pollution they generate in production to the energy required to create them.

-Using recycled materials not only avoids many of these issues, but it also stops these items from ending up in landfill.
-There are a large range of such building materials available these days, from those which were originally used for the same purpose, such as recycled tiles, to materials that have been completely repurposed, such as composite decking made from recycled plastic.
+Using recycled materials not only avoids many of these issues, but it also prevents these items from ending up in landfills.
+There is a large range of such building materials available these days, from those that were originally used for the same purpose, such as recycled tiles, to materials that have been completely repurposed, such as composite decking made from recycled plastic.